sonic-net/SONiC/doc/nat/nat_design_spec.md

  NatMgrd gets the STATIC_NAPT, STATIC_NAT, NAT_POOL, NAT_GLOBAL, NAT_BINDINGS config changes from CONFIG_DB.
  NatMgr is responsible for pushing the Static NAT/NAPT entries and the NAT_GLOBAL configuration into the APP_DB.
 It also programs the Static NAT/NAPT entries and the NAT_POOL to ACL binding configuration as iptable rules in the kernel.

-Before acting upon the Static NAPT configuration, NatMgrd checks with the STATE_DB that the matching IP interface is configured in the system (state == ok).
+Before acting upon the Static NAPT configuration, NatMgrd checks with the STATE_DB that the matching global IP interface is configured in the system (state == ok).

 For a STATIC_NAPT entry and the interface configuration as below:
 ```